-At that time, I was interested in it mainly for addressing my son’s stress and anxiety.
+At that time, I was interested in it mainly for addressing my son’s anxiety.
 I also had decided it wouldn’t hurt to tune up my own brain and wanted to try it for myself.
 Unfortunately, either LENS was not the right fit for us or the practitioner’s application of this particular system wasn’t adequate.
 After at least ten sessions for each of us (I honestly lost count), we hadn’t noticed any changes or improvements.

 When our daughter came along, I decided to give neurofeedback another try and turned to a different practitioner.
 This time we saw a psychologist who used two very different machines: quantitative EEG and SMR, or traditional neurofeedback.
 I thought it was pretty neat that we could try both of them just in case one worked better than the other.

 The new practitioner relied on a brain map to come up with a protocol, for an additional cost, of course.
 The brain map report ran more than 20 pages and, truthfully, made very little sense to me.
 But it provided something tangible for us to look at for comparing the before and after results.

 The provider recommended at least 20 sessions for my son and 30-40 for my daughter.
 This time I hoped it would work.
 Our family was desperate for relief.
 The practitioner had warned me to be patient, so I didn’t expect any miracles right away.
 However, seeing no changes after several sessions was making me feel discouraged.